By Arwa Lodhi

 -A chipmunk was fatally squashed in Paramount’s 2006 Matthew McConaughey-Sarah Jessica Parker romantic comedy Failure to Launch.

-–Several dozens of dead fish and squid washed up on shore over four days during the filming of Disney’s Pirates of the Caribbean: The Curse of the Black Pearl.
-Crewmembers had taken no precautions to protect marine life when they set off special-effects explosions in the ocean.
+-Several dozens of dead fish and squid washed up on shore over four days during the filming of Disney’s Pirates of the Caribbean: The Curse of the Black Pearl.
+Crewmembers had taken absolutely zero precautions to protect marine life when they set off special-effects explosions in the ocean.

 -A giraffe died on Sony’s 2011 Zookeeper set